DavidBarker05/Jinja2.NET.Unity/README.md

 Advanced features such as macros, includes, blocks and template inheritance are planned for the future.
 They will be implemented if you are interested.

+For myself, I most likely won't be maintaining this project so this comes as is for me.

 ---

 ## License

-This project is licensed under the MIT License — free for commercial and personal use.
+This project is licensed under the MIT License by AlexNek — free for commercial and personal use.

 ---

 ## Contributing

-We welcome contributions!
-If you find a bug or want to help implement a missing feature, feel free to open an issue or submit a pull request.
+If there are any issues with the project feel free to fork this repository and make the changes that you need.
+Or you can help AlexNek by opening or submitting a pull request on his GitHub page.

 For compatibility details, see the tests: [Jinja2.NET.Tests/TemplateTests.cs](./Jinja2.NET.Tests/TemplateTests.cs)

-## History
-- 1.4.0: Initial version.
-(Sorry, it was a copy/paste error, but I cannot roll it back on NuGet)
-- 1.4.1: nuget package links update
--